 It is recommended that the dT parameter is used to flag potential time-skew issues, and that it is not used for date correction.
-As a result of the data aggregation process, the true date represented by the data may differ from the nominal midpoint date of the mosaic period.
+As a result of the data aggregation process, the true date represented by the data may differ from the nominal center interval date.

-As a measure of temporal skew, the mean deviation, dT, was calculated from the midpoint date in days for each point.
-This metric is calculated by applying the same weighting to the difference between the date for each velocity estimate and the midpoint date, and then weighted using the same methods as the velocity data.
+As a measure of temporal skew, the mean deviation, dT, was calculated from the center interval date in days for each point.
+This metric is calculated by applying the same weighting to the difference between the date for each velocity estimate and the center interval date, and then weighted using the same methods as the velocity data.
 In estimating velocity, different weights are used for the vx and vy components, so an intermediate weight is used for the individual dTs.
-In the final mosaicking step, any data with dT greater than one-half the output interval was discarded.
-As a result, for the annual product, the time stamp error is less than or equal to approximately 183 days.
+In the final mosaicking step, any data with dT greater than one-half the output interval were discarded.
+As a result, the time stamp error for the three-month product is less than or equal to approximately 45 days.